Scoliosis Treatment Edina, MN

 In cases with larger curvatures (usually greater than 20°), scoliosis bracing can become necessary to prevent the progression of the curve and avoid the necessity of surgical spinal fusion.
 The type of scoliosis bracing done at Chiropractic Health & Wellness in Edina, Minnesota, is known as ScoliBrace.
 ScoliBrace is a 3D super-corrective brace designed by Dr. Jeb McAviney in Australia and manufactured in the USA.
 ScoliBrace is unlike any other bracing product on the market in that it seeks to do more than just hold the curve in place.
 ScoliBrace uses the latest computer-aided design and manufacturing techniques to create a brace that has the potential to substantially correct scoliotic curves in many cases.
 In those cases which are not correctable, it is far more effective than traditional bracing at preventing curve progression.

 As always, the primary concern of our experienced scoliosis doctors is the long-term health and well-being of the patient, so we take the greatest of care in making sure that all procedures are done safely and professionally.
 If we find that your scoliosis is beyond what we feel we can effectively treat, we will make appropriate referrals and, if necessary, we will co-manage cases with scoliosis surgeons in the area.

 Call for a free examination

 If you suspect that you or someone you know has scoliosis, you should contact us immediately for a scoliosis evaluation in Edina at Chiropractic Health & Wellness.
 Your scoliosis care will be administered by a highly skilled and qualified specialist after you have received a thorough consultation and examination with the doctor.

-Call today to set up your consultation and examination, so you can begin to improve your spinal alignment and scoliosis and so you can enjoy optimum health throughout your life.
+Call today to set up your free consultation and examination, so you can begin to improve your spinal alignment and scoliosis and so you can enjoy optimum health throughout your life.